 Blu Homes’ dedicated team helps with sourcing, understanding, and setting up your Blu home financing.
 Your Blu home can be financed through a construction loan, which will convert into a traditional home loan (mortgage) once construction is complete.
-Our lending partners can finance not only construction costs, but also the land purchase in a single loan, depending on specific project geography and land value.
+Some of our lending partners can finance not only these construction costs, but also the land purchase.

 How Construction Financing Works